 Alive Credit Union: Everyday financial tools, promotions and special emergency relief programs will be made available to members affected by COVID-19.
 Emergency relief loans are available at 4.99% APR with no payment for 90 days — and there’s a minimum approval of $500 regardless of credit score.
 Members may also be eligible for skip-a-payment, to defer payment or 60 days or for free financial wellness coaching.
 Click here for more information.

 Coastline Federal Credit Union: The credit union started a relief loan for our members up to the amount of $2,500 and have already processed close to 20 loans.
 As of mid April, the credit union processed 121 Skip-a-Pays with another 20 in process.
+Financial hardship assistance is being provided to struggling members in the form of account fee waivers, loan and credit card payment skip options, and personalized financial wellness guidance.

 Emerald Coast Federal Credit Union: Employees are ready to speak to members who have been financially affected by the pandemic because of a reduction in work hours or loss of work.
 The credit union has programs in place including extensions on consumer loan payments, reduced mortgage payments, waiving of penalties on early withdrawals and ore for those who qualify.
 These will be evaluated on a case-by-case basis.
 Click here for more information.